AdobeDocs/analytics-platform.en/help/report-builder/schedule-reportbuilder.md

 1. (Optional) Enter a **[!UICONTROL File name]**.

-    The workbook file name defaults to the name of the workbook but you can change this if you want.
+    The workbook file name defaults to the name of the workbook but you can change the file name if you want.

 1. Select a **[!UICONTROL File type]**.